|Page tools: Print Page Print All RSS Search this Product|

 Imputed values can be derived for business surveys from three sources.
 The first source is data provided by the particular unit to be imputed for, which may be in the form of data previously provided or current data with partial response.
 The second source is similar to the first and involves the use of auxiliary information known about the unit, such as tax data from the frame.
 The third source is data provided by other units believed to have similar responses to the missing data.
 For complete non-responses and refusals in completely enumerated strata, all data items for the unit are imputed, preferably from previously provided data.
 Alternatively, where no useful information exists to use in imputation, the weights may be adjusted to account for non-response.

 Two main methods for the treatment of outliers are used in ABS business surveys: Surprise Outliering and Winsorisation.
-For more information, see Chapter 16: Overview of Survey Methods.
+For more information, see the section: Overview of Survey Methods.

 BACK TO TOP